Why donate

 $ quasar new layout shop/Checkout.vue

-# Create src/layouts/shop/Checkout.vue with TypeScript options API
+# Create src/layouts/shop/Checkout.vue (forcing TypeScript)

-$ quasar new layout -f ts-options shop/Checkout.vue
+$ quasar new layout -f ts shop/Checkout.vue

 # Create a store with TypeScript (-f ts is optional if tsconfig.json is present)